Alcohol and scrotal cancer. Are they linked? That is, does drinking alcohol increase the risk of forming cancer of the scrotum? In a word, no.

-After studying the findings of research around the world, that’s the conclusion of major medical organizations.
+After studying the findings of research around the world, that’s the conclusion of medical organizations.
 They include the American Cancer Society, National Institutes of Health, American Society of Clinical Oncology, and others.

 Scrotal Cancer Risk Factors

-Risk factors for scrotal cancer include:
+Risk factors for scrotal cancer include any of these.

 The incidence of scrotal cancer has doubled over the past 30 years.
 Men should be alert to any sore on the scrotum.
 Especially if it ulcerates or opens they should see a doctor.
-Fortunately, most lumps on the scrotum are harmless.
+Most lumps on the scrotum are harmless.
 But a man should take any sore seriously.
 Better safe than sorry.